Hims & Hers Health, Inc. research snapshot

 Business essence

-Customers pay Hims & Hers for lower-friction access to health consultations, prescriptions, diagnostics, and recurring treatment plans.
-The economic engine is a subscription workflow that combines consumer acquisition, provider access, product fulfillment, and follow-up data across specialties such as sexual health, dermatology, mental health, weight loss, and women's health.
+Customers pay Hims & Hers for lower-friction access to health consultations, prescriptions, diagnostics, and recurring treatment plans across sexual health, dermatology, mental health, weight loss, and women's health.
+The economic engine is a subscription workflow that combines consumer acquisition, provider access, product fulfillment, and follow-up data, with nearly 2.6 million subscribers and TTM revenue near $2.37 billion.

 Moat